chirpy2605/voron/V0/Rapid_Burner/README.md

 - 2023-08-06 v7 Goliath Air and Water toolheads updated and released from BETA
 - 2023-08-23 Uploaded fixed hotend mounts for the Sherpa Micro, Orbiter v1.4 and Orbiter v2
 - 2023-09-13 Updated Goliath hotend mounts to fix rear mount point dimensions

+## Release v8 BETA:

+- New CFD tuned ducts - significant improvement in part cooling!
+See [CFD](cfd/)

+- Modified the rear duct inner faces to improve overhang printability

+- Rear lower brace to improve rigidity

+- Cable duct through top of hotend mounts for logo led (except Sherpa Micro)

+- Added fillets to inner sides of the cowl to help with front splitting from sides when inserting HE fan

+- Modified nut hole to better support using square nuts for toolhead mount through rear of X carriage

+- Extruder mounts modified to flow into extruder design where needed

+- Added G2SA support (Sherpa Mini and Orbiter v2 mounts)

+- New NeoPixel mount (backwards compatible)

+- New Sequin mount (backwards compatible)

+- Added a NeoPixel soldering jig to aid wiring

+- Added a Sequin soldering jig to aid wiring

+- Modified the ZeroClick mounts for better magnet retention

+- Fix for Rapid Burner 3010 fan fitment issues

+- Added v6 Volcano hotend support

+- 4010 Fans lowered to the same height as Dragon Burner for a shorter duct length

+- Added cat ear cowls

+## v8 Changelog:

+- 2027-10-?? v8 BETA released